 - Establish your specific goals

-- Meet with a career advisor and/or academic department internship coordinator to discuss internship plans
+- Meet with a career counselor and/or academic department internship coordinator to discuss internship plans

 - Identify internship opportunities using online resources, career fairs, and network contacts